joostkremers/visual-fill-column/README.md

 `visual-fill-column-center-text`: if set to `t`, centre the text area in the window.
 By default, the text is displayed at the window’s (left) edge, mimicking the effect of `fill-column`.

+`visual-fill-column-extra-text-width`: extra columns added to the left and right side of the text area.
+This should be a cons cell of two integers `(<left> . <right>)`.
+If `visual-fill-column-center-text` is `t`, the text area is centred before the extra columns are added.
+This is currently used by `writeroom-mode` to add room for line numbers without shifting the text off-centre.

 `visual-fill-column-fringes-outside-margins`: if set to `t`, put the fringes outside the margins.

 These three options are buffer-local, so the values you set in your init file are default values.
 They can also be set in mode hooks or directory or file local variables in order to customise particular files or file types.